Submit a nomination for Canada’s Volunteer Awards

 Nominations go through a 3-step review process:

-1. we review each nomination to ensure eligibility
+1. administrative review to ensure eligibility

 2. the Regional Reviewers assess nominations and develop a list of top-ranked nominations

-3. the National Advisory Committee evaluates top-ranked nominations and recommends Award recipients to the Minister of Families, Children and Social Development
+3. the National Advisory Committee evaluates top-ranked nominations and recommends award recipients to the Minister of Families, Children and Social Development

 Assessment criteria